tact-lang/jetton/dev-docs/CONTRIBUTING.md

 ### 7. Submit a Pull Request

 Once your changes are ready, push them to your forked repository and create a pull request to the main repository.
 Provide a clear description of your changes and why they are necessary.
 Please link any new PR's with the issues they are closing.
+Please, allow editing your PR by maintainers, as they won't bother you and in case of any small issues present will edit your PR directly

 ## Guidelines